 If you are traveling to the area by airplane, you can fly from Tokyo's Haneda Airport to Tokushima.

 If you are coming by rail, take the Tokaido-Sanyo Shinkansen to Okayama Station, then travel on to Tokushima Station via the JR Seto-Ohashi Kotoku Line.

 Expressway bus services from Osaka Station to Tokushima Station are also available.

 This is one of Japan's most famous cultural events, attracting over one million people

 Awa Odori dates back over 400 years

 The festival is held annually from August 12 to 15

-While Tokushima City is normally fairly quiet, the city is transformed each year from August 12 to 15 as nearly 1.2 million people—including spectators and dancers from all over Japan—gather in the downtown area for the festival.
+While Tokushima City is normally fairly quiet, the city is transformed each year from August 12 to 15 as nearly one million people—including spectators and dancers from all over Japan—gather in the downtown area for the festival.
 The Awa Odori dance originated here more than 400 years ago, although its popularity has spread beyond the prefecture and is performed in other areas of Japan, including Tokyo.

-During this festival, major thoroughfares are cordoned off and spectator stands are set up at various points for specific dance competitions.
+During this festival, major thoroughfares are cordoned off and spectator stands are set up at various points to view the dancing.
 Numerous street food stalls known as yatai appear around the river areas, and the entire downtown area of Tokushima takes on the air of a lively outdoor festival, drawing comparisons with the carnival in Rio de Janeiro.

 There are three theories of the origins of the Awa Odori.
 The first theory attributes the root of the dance to a local variation of Bon-odori dancing, which is performed throughout Japan during the summer for the Obon holiday.